 - Set your position and angle exactly.
 Useful for lining up screenshots.ent_fire !picker <way too many things to list here>

-- There’s tab-completion on this for the available options.
-Fires an input to the thing under your crosshair, causing something to happen to it.
-You can change the color, parent it to something, delete it… My favorite isignite
+- There's tab-completion on this for the available options.
+Fires an input to the thing under your crosshair, causing "something" to happen to it.
+You can change the color, parent it to something, delete it, make it catch on fire...+mouse_menu_playtest

 - Unused co-op ping menu with thumbs-up, thumbs-down, ?, and ?!* reactions.
-Broken in singleplayer and you will softlock if you press it!!!restart_level
+Broken in singleplayer, you will softlock.restart_level

 plugin_load sar